 Headline-grabbing articles on suicide and self-harm declare that prisons are currently plagued by a 'mental health crisis'.
-These news reports call for an expansion of prison mental health care services, the recruitment of more prison staff and the creation of more psychiatric facilities in the community.
-Such a crisis is not new, rather mental distress, self-harm and suicide have been present since prisons first appeared at the end of the eighteenth century.
+These reports call for an expansion of prison mental health care services, the recruitment of more staff and the creation of more psychiatric facilities.
+Such a crisis is not new, rather mental distress, self-harm and suicide have been present since prisons first appeared at the end of the 18th century.
 Even with comprehensive mental health services, prisons are ultimately damaging; a steady simmering of multiple harms and indifference.